ista-vamos/QuAK/README.md

 a : v, q -> p
 ```
 which encodes a transition from state $q$ to state $p$ with letter $a$ and weight $v$.
-Weight $v$ is either a C float number, or an unsigned hexadecimal integer that represents
+Weight $v$ is either a C float number or an unsigned hexadecimal integer that represents
 the bits of a C float number.

 The initial state of the input automaton is the source state of the first transition in its text file.